Permute Matrix

 | matrix

-An output matrix formed by rearranging the rows or columns of the input matrix.
-The data type of the output is the same as the input.
-The dimensionality of the original matrix is preserved.
+The output matrix formed by rearranging the rows or columns of the input.
+The output data type is the same as the Input.
+The dimension of the original matrix is preserved.

 Data types: Float16